prrvchr/jdbcDriverOOo/README.md

 ## Use:

 This mode of use uses an HsqlDB database.
+The protocols supported by HsqlDB are: hsql://, hsqls://, http://, https://, mem://, file:// and res://.
+This mode of use explains how to connect with the **file://** and **hsql://** protocols.

 ### How to create a new database: